 If there is no Advance Personal Plan decision-maker, or a person has a plan but it does not contain an advance consent decision, or if the person does not have a plan at all, a guardian can appointed by the NTCAT (provided the person with impaired capacity is in need of a guardian).
-The Tribunal may appoint any of the following as guardian:
+The Tribunal may appoint any of the following as guardian for medical decisions:

-- Anyone over 18, so long as they consent to the appointment and the Tribunal believes they are a suitable person to be a guardian.
+- anyone over 18, so long as they consent to the appointment and the Tribunal believes they are a suitable person to be a guardian, or

 - The Public Guardian.

-In some cases the NTCAT will also have power to act as a decision-maker in relation to consent decisions, including the power to consent to or refuse consent to treatment.
+the NTCAT will have power to make the consent decision, including the power to give or refuse consent to treatment.